Skyemou5/Pysoma/README.md

 # TODO

 - [ ] Refactor main file into a library to clean up code
-- [ ] Build standalone app for each platform
 - [ ] add support for choosing houdini versions - currently 18.5.759 is hardcoded in for my project
 - [ ] refactor to properly serialize data with yaml and only use env files for enviornments
 - [ ] Implement unit testing